Introduction

 Trademark Notice

-NIVIEM Phase One is an independent product developed by NIVIEM.
-This plugin is inspired by the vintage Maestro PS-1A Phase Shifter (1971) and is designed to emulate its sound characteristics.
+NIVIEM Phase One is an independent product developed by NIVIEM AUDIO LTD. This plugin is inspired by the vintage Maestro PS-1A Phase Shifter (1971) and is designed to emulate its sound characteristics.

 Maestro is a registered trademark of Gibson Brands, Inc. The original PS-1A Phase Shifter was a product of Gibson/Maestro, designed by Tom Oberheim.